nayanbisessar/Online-Recipe-Service/README.md

 - **Database:** MySQL
 - **Other Tools:** GitHub (for deployment)

+## Group Project
+This project was developed as a collaborative effort by a group of passionate developers.

+Note: The website is no longer active, but you can view a demo of the project when it was functioning here: [Demo Link Placeholder]

 ## Contributing

 We welcome contributions from the community to improve and enhance ORS.
 Whether you're a developer, designer, or just someone with a passion for cooking, there are many ways to get involved: